June 1st – August 31st 2019, Tønsberg, Norway

 A gift is an item that’s given without any expectation of payment.

-Visiting The Garden and want to know more about the plants? please click HERE
+Want to know more about the plants? please click HERE

 15th June – 31st August.
 Garden open to the public